savagevince/bare/week-4/table-relationships/README.md

 ## Exercise 1

 * Create a database with the name toy_db
-* Create two tables - users, and posts
+* Create two tables - users and posts
 * Users should have an id, name, and a password
 * Posts should have and id and content
 * Your tables should reflect a one-to-many relationship where users can _**have many**_ posts

 ## Many to Many
-#### What is the structure of the relationship?
+### What is the structure of the relationship?

 A many-to-many relationship describes a relationship between two models where there is no parent/child hierarchy - both models can be associated with _**multiple instances of the other**_.